 him with director Dito Montiel.
 The two previously worked together on Montiel’s

-2006 directorial debut, A Guide to Recognizing Your Saints
+2006 directorial debut, A Guide to Recognizing Your Saints, which helped

 cement LaBeouf’s leading man status as he transitioned from Disney star to box